RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ---

-Open a web browser to access the inventory route URL for invoking `getAll()` method in Inventory service.
+Open a web browser to access the inventory route URL for invoking _getAll()_ method in Inventory service.

-Next, call `getAvailability(@PathParam String itemId)` method as well via the following `CURL` command with your Inventory's route URL:
+Next, call _getAvailability(@PathParam String itemId)_ method as well via the following **curl** command with your Inventory's route URL:

 `for i in {1..50}; do curl http://YOUR_INVENTORY_ROUTE_URL/services/inventory/329199 ; date ; sleep 1; done`

 Let's review the generated metrics.
-We have 3 ways to view the metircs such as `1)using CURL`, `2)using Prometheus Web UI`, and `3)using Grafana Dashboards`.
+We have 3 ways to view the metircs such as _1)using CURL, 2)using Prometheus Web UI, and 3)using Grafana Dashboards_.

-`1)` Execute `curl -H"Accept: application/json" http://YOUR_INVENTORY_ROUTE_URL/metrics/application` via CodeReady Workspaces Terminal.
+**1)** Execute **curl -H"Accept: application/json" http://YOUR_INVENTORY_ROUTE_URL/metrics/application** via CodeReady Workspaces Terminal.
 You should use your own route URL of the Inventory service abd You will receive a similar response as here:

 ~~~shell
 {